Vehrik/FarOut/Characters/7-PlayDeck.md

 higher value for your given Challenge.
 After picking your Card, you place the unchosen card at the bottom of the Play Deck, and the used card into the Open Chakra.
 This type of situation is called a Bang.
-The GM alone has the permission to grant a Bang, but some mechanics explicitely grant one.
+The GM alone has the permission to grant a Bang, but some mechanics explicitly grant one.

 If you are in an disadvantageous position when Attempting a Challenge, instead of drawing 1 Card from the play deck, you draw 2 cards and choose the worse card, placing the unchosen card at the bottom of the Play Deck, and placing the chosen card into your Open Chakra.
 This type of situation is called a Bust.
+The
-The GM alone has the permission to hand down a Bust, but some mechanics explicitely incur one.
+GM alone has the permission to hand down a Bust, but some mechanics explicitly incur one.

 Finally, as a reward for playing the game well, a GM may grant you a Boon.
 A